arungudelli/angularjswiki/content/en/angular/how-to-detect-route-change-in-angular-with-examples/index.md

 ```

-Lets go deep into the code, we are subscribing to NavigationStart,NavigationEnd events of router.
+Lets go deep into the code, we are subscribing to NavigationStart, NavigationEnd events of router.

 Whenever there is a change in angular router, first it will call NavigationStart method as we have subscribed to it.

-Here we can create a variable which indicates whether we have to show loading indicators such as progress spinner or progress bar.
+Here we can create a variable which indicates whether we have to show loading indicators such as [progress spinner](https://www.angularjswiki.com/angular/creating-progress-spinner-in-angular/) or [progress bar](https://www.angularjswiki.com/angular/progress-bar-in-angular-mat-progress-bar-examplematerial-design/).

 After navigating to the required route, NavigationEnd event will be called.